 More recently Joanne has designed and delivered a workplace-based People Centred Services course alongside the University of Kingston Upon Thames, helping those working in people centred services to improve people’s lives and reduce costs.

-The cost to attend this event is £195 plus VAT per delegate – book before Friday 26th January 2018 for the early bird rate of £100 plus VAT per delegate
+The cost to attend this event is £195 plus VAT per delegate (early bird rate £100 plus VAT – book before 30th April 2018)